Ohio Governor Signs Order to Ban Temporary Intoxicating Hemp: What This Means for You

 Let’s Talk About the Differences

-Here’s a quick breakdown for those who are confused about Delta 8, Delta 9, THC, and THCA.
+Here’s a quick breakdown for those who are confused about Delta 8, Delta 9, THC, and THCA:

-Delta 9 THC – The main psychoactive cannabinoid found in marijuana.
+Delta 9 THC: The main psychoactive cannabinoid found in marijuana.
 This is what’s regulated in licensed dispensaries.

-THCA – The raw, non-psychoactive form of THC.
-It only becomes intoxicating when heated, smoked, vaped, or cooked.
+THCA: The raw, non-psychoactive form of THC.
+It becomes intoxicating only when heated, smoked, vaped, or cooked.

 My Takeaway